Alkaar/resy-booking-bot/README.md

 specified time and wake up to try to snipe a reservation.
 It will attempt to grab a reservation for a couple of seconds and shutdown, outputting whether is it was or wasn't successful in getting a reservation.

+## Additional Documentation
+This readme is meant to be sufficient if you have prior experience with programming and a familiarity with web development or UI experience.
+If however you are newer to programming or need a bit more guidance, you can check out the [Wiki](https://github.com/Alkaar/resy-booking-bot/wiki) for more information including a getting started guide, along with step-by-step instructions.

 ## Usage
 You need to provide a few values before running the bot.
 You can set these parameters in the `resyConfig.conf` file which is located in the `resources` folder.
 There are comments above the properties with what needs to be provided